BAMresearch/SyFoS/README.rst

 Description
 -----------
 SyFoS is a Graphical User Interface to create, display and export synthetic force spectroscopy data.
-This data can be used to test force spectroscopy analysis software like `SOFA <https://github.com/2Puck/sofa>`_.
+This data can be used to test force spectroscopy analysis software like SOFA.

 Documentation
 -------------
-For more detailed information and examples of how SyFoS can be used, read the `documentation <https://2puck.github.io/syfos/>`_.
+For more detailed information and examples of how SyFoS can be used, read the `documentation <https://bamresearch.github.io/SyFoS/>`_.

 Installation
 ------------